moabitcoin/sisyphus/README.md

 - index the video sequence vector representations for approximate nearest neighbor searches based on L2 distance
 - query the indexed dataset for semantically similar scenarios

-See our companion project for [video summarization]https://github.com/moabitcoin/Adversarial-video-summarization-pytorch).
-Following the work in [arxiv.org/abs/1502.04681](https://arxiv.org/abs/1502.04681) we train a sequence model based auto-encoder for unsupervised video sequence vectors for indexing.
+See our companion project for [video summarization](https://github.com/moabitcoin/Adversarial-video-summarization-pytorch).
+Following the work in [arxiv.org/abs/1502.04681](https://arxiv.org/abs/1502.04681) we train a sequence model based auto-encoder for unsupervised video sequence vectors for indexing & search.

 ## :bookmark: References